Altin Lala: Early years (1998–2001)

 On 21 July 1998, Lala signed with newly promoted 2.
 Bundesliga side Hannover 96.
 He made his debut on 30 July 1998 in a 1–0 victory over Karlsruher SC.
-In his first season at the club, he quickly established himself as a reliable central midfielder known for his tenacity and leadership.
-He became a regular starter, completing several matches for the full 90 minutes.
-He also made an immediate impact by scoring twice in back-to-back rounds in early months, against FC Gütersloh 2000 and 1.
-FC Köln, adding another later in the campaign, finishing with three goals from 24 league appearances.
-His performances helped Hannover 96 collect 57 points and finish fourth, just one point short of promotion spots to the Bundesliga.
+In his first season, he established himself as a regular central midfielder, completing several full matches and scoring three goals in 24 league appearances, including two in consecutive rounds against FC Gütersloh 2000 and 1.
+FC Köln.
+Hannover 96 finished fourth with 57 points, one point short of promotion spots to the Bundesliga.

-During the 1999–2000 season, Lala was part of Hannover’s core midfield under coach Branko Ivanković.
-He featured regularly in both league and cup matches and was often praised for his work rate and tactical discipline.
-Despite missing several games early in the campaign due to a knee injury, he returned to the starting lineup in August and soon re-established himself.
-In September 1999, Lala received a four-match suspension following a red card against SC Fortuna Köln, but regained his place upon his return in October and remained a mainstay through the rest of the season.
-On 18 March 2000, he scored his first goal of the campaign in a 2–1 home victory over 1.
-FSV Mainz 05, and later added another in a 3–5 loss to 1.
+During the 1999–2000 season, Lala was part of Hannover's core midfield under coach Branko Ivanković.
+He featured regularly in both league and cup matches.
+After missing several games early due to a knee injury, he returned to the starting lineup in August.
+In September 1999, Lala received a four-match suspension following a red card against SC Fortuna Köln, returning in October to remain a regular for the rest of the season.
+He scored in a 2–1 home win over 1.
+FSV Mainz 05 on 18 March 2000, and again in a 3–5 loss to 1.
 FC Köln on 9 May 2000.
-Lala was one of Hannover’s most combative players, known for his ball-winning ability and leadership on the pitch.
-By the end of the season, Lala collected 29 total appearances and Hannover 96 achieved a mid-table rank.
+He finished the campaign with 29 total appearances, as Hannover 96 secured a mid-table position.

 In the 2000–01 2.
-Bundesliga season, Lala continued as a key figure in Hannover 96’s midfield.
-Having overcome injury setbacks from the previous campaign, he started the new season as a regular, noted for his energy, pressing, and defensive contribution.
-Lala provided balance and leadership in a young squad that included emerging talents such as Sebastian Kehl and Daniel Stendel.
-Throughout the season, Lala contributed crucial performances as a link between defense and attack.
-He also scored three goals during the campaign — in a 5–1 win over SSV Reutlingen 05 on 1 October 2000, a 3–0 victory over 1.
-FC Saarbrücken on 10 February 2001, and a 3–0 home win against Rot-Weiß Oberhausen on 1 April 2001.
-His consistent performances earned him the club’s “Player of the Month” award in March 2001.
-Lala also scored in Hannover’s 2–1 DFB-Pokal win over Bundesliga side FC Hansa Rostock, highlighting his impact in cup competitions.
-Hannover finished the campaign in mid-table, while Lala’s leadership and commitment made him one of the team’s most respected professionals.
+Bundesliga season, Lala remained a key midfielder for Hannover 96.
+He started regularly, contributing in both defensive and attacking phases, and helped integrate younger players such as Sebastian Kehl and Daniel Stendel.
+Lala scored three league goals that season: in a 5–1 win over SSV Reutlingen 05 on 1 October 2000, a 3–0 win against 1.
+FC Saarbrücken on 10 February 2001, and a 3–0 victory over Rot-Weiß Oberhausen on 1 April 2001.
+He was also part of Hannover's 2–1 DFB-Pokal win over FC Hansa Rostock, highlighting his impact in cup competitions.
+His performances earned him the club's “Player of the Month” award in March 2001.
+Hannover finished the campaign in mid-table, with Lala recognized as one of the team's experienced leaders.